 If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

-When you or a loved one are harmed due to an act of negligence on the part of a doctor or other medical professional, it…
+If you or a loved one were harmed due to an act of negligence on the part of a doctor or other medical professional, it…

 A recent court decision may put Indiana's stringent medical malpractice award limits to the test.
 The family of Debbie Plank was awarded $8.5 million against…

 Amendments to the statutes that control medical malpractice cases in Indiana have imposed some roadblocks to filing and prosecuting those cases.
 Nonetheless, a person who has suffered…